 Town Center: Yes, in most apartments.
 There are very limited single occupancy studios.
 In one-bedroom apartments there will be a double occupancy bedroom.
 Two-bedroom apartments are both double occupancy.
-Note: Until further notice, residents will not have any room, suite, or apartment mates.

 9. Who is my roommate?

 Information regarding names and contact information of your assigned roommate(s) will be available via your myCl Student Housing link once posted.
 We encourage you to contact them prior to moving in to coordinate what each of you will bring or simply to get to know each other!
 Please note roommate assignments are not final until move-in day and may change prior to move-in for administrative reasons.